MatveiV/MatveiV/README_EN.md

 Analyst with 20 years of experience in FinTech.
 I specialise in translating business requirements into architectural decisions and MVPs, and in designing high-load systems — trading platforms and settlement engines.
 Focused on measurable business outcomes through deep analysis and effective communication between business and engineering.

-Developers building the wrong thing and no analyst in sight?
 I bridge the business↔engineering gap: gather requirements, design architecture, and automate routine work in Python — saving you iterations and money.

 ---